Summary

 Microsoft is making you believe that the EA negotiations are a one-time event.
 Microsoft's account executives are trained to make you focus your attention on the short-term benefits of negotiations and what you can achieve here and now.
 But what happens in three years when your contract is up for renewal again?
 Are you protected?
 Will you be paying more?
 What about shelfware?
 Will you still need to carry it forward to your next contract?

-Relying on your reseller (LAR/LSP) or account rep to optimise your licensing and subscriptions.
+Relying on your reseller, a Large Account Reseller (LAR) or Licensing Solution Provider (LSP), or account rep to optimise your licensing and subscriptions.
 LARs and LSPs are not on your side.
 Sorry, but they are just not.
 Who pays them rebates and provides bonuses and incentives to meet aggressive sales goals?
 It isn't you.

 Sneaky product push tactics.
-Microsoft may push products like Power BI and security products at a 30%-50% discount into EA – it won't be discounted next time.
-You may deploy MS products rapidly with the "incentives" from Microsoft or your partner's expense, thus increasing the installed base.
+Microsoft may push products like Power BI and security products at a 30%-50% discount into EA.
+It won't be discounted next time.
+You may deploy Microsoft products rapidly with the "incentives" from Microsoft or your partner's expense, thus increasing the installed base.

-Verbal commitments and promises – get everything in writing.
-Although this tactic is going away, we still see promises made by Account Executives that are not supported in the formal contract.
+Verbal commitments and promises: get everything in writing.
+Although this tactic is going away, we still see promises made by Account Executives (AEs) that are not supported in the formal contract.
 Make sure that every verbal or written promise is in the final contract.
 If it's not in the agreement, it doesn't exist.

 Letting Microsoft go directly over your head.
 Microsoft is famous for negotiating very high up in the organisation.
 They usually have good relationships with executives who know nothing about licensing and the complex tactics Microsoft uses.
 It is your responsibility to brief your executive team on this tactic and provide them with enough information to mitigate it.